 - 2 drops food grade lemon oil (optional, but good)

-Note: the pineapple juice can come from a bottle, but make sure it’s more or less 100% pineapple juice, without any added sugar or like, cut with apple juice.
-You can of course add the zest of the lemon if you wish, it’s a very good idea, I was using frozen fresh lemon juice so didn’t have any zest to work with.
+Note: the pineapple juice can come from a bottle, but make sure it’s more or less 100% pineapple juice, without any added sugar or cut with apple juice.
 Refined coconut oil means that it’s flavourless.
 If you can only get unrefined it will still work, but there will be a slight coconutty flavour to contend with.
 The lemon oil is optional but really boosts the fragrant lemon flavour, obviously.
-The finished product sets to a soft, spoonable lemon curd, if you want it thicker add another teaspoon or two of cornflour.
+The finished product sets to a soft, spoonable lemon curd, if you want it thicker add another teaspoon of cornflour.

 Allow to cool slightly then pour into a hot, sterile jar.
 Refrigerate for at least four hours, or overnight – it will thicken as it cools and the texture will appear more creamy and opaque.
 Makes one jar, around 300ml.